Frequently Asked Questions about Housing Our Workforce

 Yes.
 A fully executed purchase and sales (P&S) agreement signed by the homebuyer and seller with a property address is required.
 This is important because 120% of the area median income (AMI) is derived from a specific state, city, or town.
 The grant funds are on a first-come, first-served basis which is why a property address and P&S are required.

 Yes.
-Home purchase price limits must conform with the average area purchase prices for mortgage revenue bonds found here.* The 2023 average area purchase prices will be posted in early 2024.
+Home purchase price limits must conform with the average area purchase prices for mortgage revenue bonds found here.*

 No. This program is designed to assist homebuyers who are purchasing owner-occupied primary residences.
 In addition, if the applicants for HOW funds currently own a primary residence, they must sell the property prior to the purchase of the new owner-occupied, primary residence.
 They cannot keep the previous primary address and convert it into an investment property.

-No. This contribution must be 1.5% of the homebuyer’s own funds and not a gift or gift of equity.
+No. This contribution must be $2,000 of the homebuyer’s own funds and not a gift or gift of equity.
 This contribution must be evidenced on the executed purchase and sales agreement or addendum.
 The homebuyer may receive an additional gift or gift of equity in the transaction; however, these sources of funds will not be considered the homebuyer’s own contribution.

 No. Homebuyers must work with a member financial institution that has been approved to participate in the program.
 The approved members will be posted in mid-March.
 If you are a homebuyer, please contact a member financial institution to see if they are an approved participant.